Phildar Phil Flocon Review with Chevron Cowl Pattern!

 To crochet your own granny square bag, you’ll need a few things.
 Here they are:

-• Colourful yarn (I used aran weight but any yarn is fine).
+• Colourful yarn in various colours (I used aran weight, but any yarn is fine).

 • Lining fabric (something measuring a couple of inches bigger than your finished crochet piece)